 Scholars treat abbreviations in two different ways - either as a technique of word-formation, or as "a special category of synonym which assumes a particular importance in special languages" (Sager, 1990).
-They are similar in nature to blends, because both blends and abbreviations are amalgamations of parts of different words (Plag, 2002).
-They are numerous in ME and extensively used in practice.
-Besides, the classifications offered also differ depending on the principle selected.
+They are similar in nature to blends, because both blends and abbreviations are amalgamations of parts of

 Starting with the standard ISO 704: 2009, which establishes the basic principles and methods for preparing and compiling terminologies, it points out four basic types of abbreviated forms: clipped terms, abbreviations, initialisms and acronyms (ISO 704, 2009).
 Medina (2004) distinguishes four main types of abbreviations from a morphological point of view: simple abbreviations, clipped words, blends and complex abbreviations.
-Simple abbreviations are those formed by taking just the initial or any other letter from a group of words, e.g. ARCC - Aeronautical Rescue Coordination Centre, ASD - Admiralty Sailing Directions, etc. Complex abbreviations combine two or more simple abbreviations through several typographic symbols, such as a hyphen, slash, etc., e.g. B/H - Bill of Health, Bo-Ro - Bulk, Oil and Ro-Ro Carrier, c.i.f. & e. - cost, insurance, freight & exchange.
+Simple abbreviations are those formed by taking just the initial or any other letter from a group of words, e.g. ARCC - Aeronautical Rescue Coordination Centre, ASD - Admiralty Sailing Directions, etc. Complex abbreviations combine two or more simple abbreviations through several typographic symbols, such as a hyphen, slash, etc., e.g. <math>B/H - Bill of Health, Bo-Ro - Bulk, Oil and Ro-Ro Carrier, c.i.f. & e. - cost, insurance, freight & exchange.
 However, this classification leaves individual terms and their short forms aside.

 Plag groups abbreviations depending on orthographic and phonological properties (Plag, 2002).
-They can be either spelled in capital or in small letters, and they can be either pronounced by naming each individual letter (so-called initialisms), e.g. $CMG - Course\ Made\ Good,\ FSC - Flag\ State\ Control$ , etc., or by applying regular reading rules (so-called acronyms), for instance $DOC - Document\ of\ Compliance,\ SHEX - Sundays\ and\ Holidays\ Excluded$ , etc.
+They can be either spelled in capital or in small letters, and they can be either pronounced by naming each individual letter (so-called initialisms), e.g. CMG - Course Made Good, FSC - Flag State Control, etc., or by applying regular reading rules (so-called acronyms), for instance DOC - Document of Compliance, SHEX - Sundays and Holidays Excluded, etc.

 McArthur builds his classification on pronounceability (1988) distinguishing between initialisms, acronyms and clipped forms.
-Further on, he makes a distinction between unpronounceable and semi-pronounceable types of initialisms.
-Compare for example ETD - Estimated Time of Departure [i: ti: di:] to DTG - Date Time Group [di: ti: d3i:].
+Further on, he makes a distinction between unpronounceable and semipronounceable types of initialisms.
+Compare for example ETD - Estimated Time of Departure [i: ti: di:] to DTG - Date Time Group [di: ti: dʒi:].
 Acronyms are grouped into pronounceable, mimicking a word and intentional homonyms as in SOPEP [sopep] - Shipboard Oil Pollution Emergency Plan, FAST - Fleet Anti-Terrorist Security Team [fa:st] and NAIADES [naiə'di:z] - Navigation and Inland Waterway Action and Development in Europe.
 The latter example is probably named after the Naiads - river nymphs in Greek mythology.
 NAVTEX - Navigational Telex can serve as an example of a syllabic acronym.